trychlos/pwix-editor/README.md

 This object is allocated at package level: there is only one instance in your application.
 It gathers the avilable methods (see below).

+This global object contains:

+- `teEditor.Modes`

+    An array of allowed edition modes.

 ### Constants

 - `TE_MODE_HIDDEN`